rainplus/web-ext-reference/08_JavaScript_APIs/01_Browser_support_for_JavaScript_APIs/Browser_support_for_JavaScript_APIs.md

      Notes __Filtering is supported from version 50.
      Notes __If the filter parameter is empty, Firefox raises an exception.
-`onCreatedNavigationTarget`|  Partial supportPartial
+`onCreatedNavigationTarget`|  Partial support Partial

 Notes __

-Partial supportPartial
+Partial support Partial

 Notes __

      Notes __If a blocked popup is unblocked by the user, the event is still not sent.
-|  Full support Yes| Partial support54
+|  Full support Yes|  Partial support 54

 Notes __

-Partial support54
+Partial support 54

 Notes __